tasmanday/42_netpractice/README.md

 ------------------------------------------
 level 4
 <br><br><br>
 the subnet masks for interface A1, interface B1, & interface R1 must all be the same and must be able to support 3 host addresses. the ip addresses for interface B1, & interface R1 must be in the same subnet range as the given A1 ip (122.130.111.132).

 ------------------------------------------
 level 5
 <br><br><br>
+interface A1:

+the subnet mask for interface A1 must match that of interface R1 and the ip address must be in the same subnet ip range. this ip range is 50.24.79.0 - 50.24.79.127 but since the first and last addresses are reserved and 50.24.79.126 is already taken by interface R1, the possible acceptable host addresses for interface A1 are 50.24.79.1 - 50.24.79.125.

+Host A Routes: